 - Investigate the contract seller's record with your state attorney general, the Better Business Bureau as well as any local consumer protection organizations [source: Federal Trade Commission].

-For more information about extended car warranties and other related topics, follow the links on the next page.
+For more information about extended car warranties and other related topics, follow the links below.